SantaLauk/ISMS-Portfolio-AIR/README.md

 ## What Each Section Covers

 ### 01 — Context and Scope
 The foundation of the ISMS.
-The **Organisation Profile** documents AIR's internal and external context — governance structure, strategic objectives, regulatory obligations (GDPR, NIS2, EU AI Act), and the threat landscape specific to a critical infrastructure research organisation.
+The **Organisation Profile** documents AIR's internal and external context: governance structure, strategic objectives, regulatory obligations (GDPR, NIS2, EU AI Act), and the threat landscape specific to a critical infrastructure research organisation.
 The **Scope Statement** formally defines the ISMS boundary across all three locations, 145 personnel, and 12 systems, with justified exclusions and documented interface controls.

 ### 02 — Asset Management
 The **Asset Inventory** catalogues 11 primary information assets (from government-classified research data to AI model weights) and 12 supporting technical assets.
 Each asset carries an owner, a classification level (Restricted through Public), a CIA impact rating, and links to the risks that apply to it.